nikku/custom-elements-not-workin/README.md

 PhantomJS 2.1.1 (...): Executed 40 of 40 (18 FAILED) ...
 Chrome 51.0.2704 ...: Executed 40 of 40 SUCCESS ...
 Firefox 47.0.0 ...: Executed 40 of 40 (18 FAILED) ...
+IE 11.0.0 (Windows 7 0.0.0): Executed 40 of 40 (18 FAILED) ...
 ```

+### Notes

+* Custom Elements can be [manually enabled in Firefox](https://stackoverflow.com/questions/25220821/enable-custom-elements-in-firefox).
+When enabled, all tests pass.